The Medicaid eligibility attorneys at Dine Elder Law can help you and your loved ones review your choices for care.

 Transfers made by you or your healthy spouse are subject to a “look-back” period of 5 years.
 All transfers that fall within the 5 year “look-back” period are subject to a penalty which delays the Medicaid eligibility of the applicant for certain number of months according to the penalty formula.
 The intricacies of these criteria require that you have a knowledgeable Medicaid planning attorney assist you with qualification.

-Dine & Moneymaker: Providing Clients With Medicaid Eligibility & Appeals Attorneys in Manatee, Sarasota & Desoto Counties
+Dine Elder Law: Attorneys Providing Clients With Medicaid Eligibility & Appeals in Manatee, Sarasota & Desoto Counties